sahilzalte/365-DAYS-365-CODES/README.md

    - **Day 148**: Made the site fully `responsive` for mobile devices and integrated `dynamic payment methods`.
 Users can now securely access their `Razorpay ID`.
 Finalized all features and completed the project successfully.
 ---

-- #### Project 4: URL Shortener using next.js ,tailwind css and mongodb
+- #### Project 5: `URL Shortener` using `Next.js`, `Tailwind CSS`, `MongoDB`, and `Postman`
-   - **Day 149**: Today, we created the Login page and Main page UI.
-Arranged icons properly, implemented basic logic to add GitHub account integration to the app.
+   - **Day 149**: Today, we created the basic UI design for all pages, added dynamic routes, and configured environment variables.
+   - **Day 150**: Built UI, added dynamic routes, set up env variables, completed backend, tested with Postman & local MongoDB, and finalized the project locally.
+---

 ## Getting Started